-For teacher licensure, required professional courses are: EDU 345, EDU 346, EDR 407, EDU 440, EDU 413, EDR 344, EDU 372, EDR 441, and 12 hours of EDU 483.
+For teacher licensure, required professional courses are: EDU 345, EDU 346, EDR 407, EDU 440, EDU 413, EDR 344, EDU 372, EDR 441, EDU 478, and 6 or more hours of EDU 483.

-REQUIRED PROFESSIONAL COURSES (Elementary, Secondary, and Special Subject Areas)
+REQUIRED PROFESSIONAL COURSES

+(Elementary, Secondary, and Special Subject Areas)

-For teacher licensure, required professional education courses are: EDU 300, 300.1, 372, 436, 450, and twelve hours of 483, 484, or 496.
+For teacher licensure, required professional education courses are: EDU 300, 300.1, 372, 436, 450, EDU 478, and 6 or more hours of 483, 484, or 496.

-NOTE: All students, including teacher assistants, are required to complete student teaching internship.
+NOTE: All students, including teacher assistants, are required to complete Residency I and Residency II (student teaching internship).

-STUDENT TEACHING INTERNSHIP REQUIREMENTS
+RESIDENCY II-STUDENT TEACHING INTERNSHIP REQUIREMENTS

-A student may take directed teaching (EDU 483, EDU 484, EDU 496) in one of the cooperating school districts during his/her senior year provided the following requirements have been met:
+A teacher candidate may take directed teaching (EDU 483, EDU 484, EDU 496) in one of the cooperating school districts during his/her senior year provided the following requirements have been met:

 - 1. Be a senior (completed at least 90 semester hours). - 2.
-Have been admitted to teacher education for one trimester.

-- 3. Have earned an overall grade point average of 2.75 or better. - 4.
-Have earned grades of C or better in all professional education courses. - 5.
+Have been admitted to teacher education for one trimester. - 3.
+Have earned an overall grade point average of 2.75 or better. - 4.
+Have earned grades of C or better in all professional education courses (EDU 300, EDU 300.1, and EDU 375 require a "B" or better). - 5.
 Have earned a grade of C or better in all courses in major teaching field. - 6.
-Make an application for spring student teaching by September 15 or make an application for fall student teaching by March 1 preceding. - 7.
-Have approval of the chair of the curriculum and instruction department and director of student teaching. - 8.
-In addition to admission to teacher education requirements, the student must also achieve the required scores on PRAXIS II (Principles of Learning and Teaching and Specialty Area).
-The student must have the scores on all of these tests reported to the Mississippi Department of Education. - Must have completed all specialty and professional courses with a minimum grade of C or better in each course.
+Make an application for winter Residency I by May 15 or make an application for spring Residency I by September 15 preceding. - 7.
+Have approval of the chair of the curriculum and instruction department and director of Residency I (student teaching). - 8.
+In addition to admission to teacher education requirements, the student must be planning to achieve the required scores on PRAXIS II (Principles of Learning and Teaching and Specialty Area) before entering into Residency II (student teaching).
+The student must have the scores on all of these tests reported to the Mississippi Department of Education. - 9.
+Must have completed all specialty and professional courses with a minimum grade of C or better in each course (exception of EDU 300, EDU 300.1, and EDU 375).
 Special permission from the chairman of the department of curriculum and instruction must be secured to take courses after student teaching.